Arthur Scarf

 Squadron Leader Arthur Stewart King Scarf, VC (14 June 1913 – 9 December 1941) was a Royal Air Force pilot and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+He was the only member of the RAF to be awarded the VC for his actions in the Pacific War.

 Early life and career

 Scarf attended King's College School in Wimbledon, and was a RAF Cranwell trained regular.
 Scarf joined the Royal Air Force (RAF) in 1936, and was accepted for pilot training.
 On gaining his wings he was posted to No. 9 Squadron, operating the Handley Page Heyford.
 In 1937 he transferred to No. 62 Squadron, a light bomber unit which received the Bristol Blenheim in February 1938.
 Just prior to the outbreak of the Second World War in September 1939, the squadron was detached to bases in northern Malaya.
 From July 1941, No. 62 Squadron was based at Alor Star near the Thailand border and at the outbreak of hostilities with Japan in December 1941 the squadron came under heavy air attack.
 On 9 December it was withdrawn to RAF Butterworth in order to regroup.